Alonzo J. Harriman: Life and career

 Alonzo Jesse Harriman was born July 6, 1898, in Bath, Maine to Charles Alonzo Harriman and Nellie D. (Coombs) Harriman.
 He was educated in the Bath public schools and graduated from Morse High School.
 Originally intending to be a shipbuilder, he graduated from the University of Maine in 1920 with a BS in mechanical engineering.
 He worked as a draftsman for Bath Iron Works during summers.
 After graduation he returned to Bath, but a downturn in shipbuilding after World War I caused him to take a job in the office of his uncle, Lewiston architect Harry S. Coombs, instead.
 In 1925 Harriman chose to go back to school, graduating from Harvard University in 1928 with a MA, having also worked part-time for Cram & Ferguson in Boston.
 After graduation he returned to Coombs in Lewiston, where the two architects formed a partnership, known formally as Harry S. Coombs—Alonzo J. Harriman and informally as Coombs & Harriman.
 Coombs retired in 1938, and Harriman moved the firm to Auburn and began practicing under his own name.

 Unlike most architectural firms, Harriman's office underwent substantial growth during World War II.
 During and immediately after the war, Harriman won a number of major defense-adjacent contracts.
 These began small, with the John E.L.
 Huse Memorial School in Bath, a wartime welfare project, in 1941 and grew to include the shipyards of the New England Shipbuilding Corporation in South Portland in 1943 and the design of the entire Loring Air Force Base in Aroostook County in 1947.
 During a three-year period, 1941 to 1944, Harriman's office grew from a staff of three to one of 100, with branch offices in Bath and South Portland.
 Though these offices were later closed, in the 1950s he again operated a branch office in Boston.
 In the decade after the war, Harriman developed his firm into the largest in the state, and was an acknowledged expert in school design.
 In 1961 the firm was reorganized as Alonzo J. Harriman Associates, with several new principals.
 One of the new principals, Gridley Barrows, was director of architectural design from then until 1978.
 When Harriman died in 1966, his firm was noted as one of the largest firms in the United States, one of 100 firms doing 10% of all architectural work in the country.

 Harriman was an important figure in bringing modern architecture to Maine.
 In 1951 he was noted as one of the local pioneers of modernism, along with Eaton W. Tarbell of Bangor.

 Personal life

-Harriman was married in 1922 to Pearl Lillian Palmer and they had one son.
+Harriman was married in 1922 to Pearl Lillian Palmer and they had one son, Charles Palmer.
+He also raised his niece Sally who was 14 when her parents died.
 After many years in Lewiston, in 1939 Harriman designed and had built a Moderne house at 88 Shepley Street in Auburn, where he lived until his death.
 Harriman died September 9, 1966, at the age of 68.